Areas of Specialization

 Eating Disorders

-Our ED therapy is based on the following principles:
+ED therapy with me is based on the following principles:

 Birthing parents often have unique struggles with nourishment, embodiment, and identity development.
 For those who experience birth trauma, this process is further complicated by disorientation, grief, shock, and shame.
 These emotions, along with the general unpredictability of parenthood, naturally elicit the desire for control, agency, and organization- much of which the eating disorder may appear to offer.
 With or without birth trauma, the experience of matrescence is an incredibly complex one and requires such nuanced attunement and tender care.
 As your perspectives on yourself and the world shift, you may be able to grow and radicalize in your perspectives on love- both macro and micro.
 Having a therapist with lived experience as well as an attachment lens can support you in processing through these experiences and coming to new understandings.
 Please know that you are not alone and you deserve support in this incredibly complex process.